Continuation Betting Strategy in Poker (or C bet)

 c.
 It will be more than enough to collect the dead money.

-Some of the considerations that have to be factored in are – the stack size, opponent’s playing tendencies, and one’s own table image, while deciding the amount to be placed as the continuation bet.
+Some considerations that must be factored in are – the stack size, the opponent’s playing tendencies, and one’s table image while deciding the amount to be placed as the continuation bet.

 Double and triple barrelling